josemarquezjaramillo/crypto-rl-portfolio/documentation/PROJECT_SPECIFICATION.md

 The contextual bandit does not explicitly optimize long-horizon value functions.
 Instead, it treats each day's allocation choice as an immediate reward maximization problem, which can be a strong baseline in highly nonstationary markets.

-**Agent Implementation Status and Timeline:**
+**Agent Implementation Status (Final):**

-As of November 21, 2025, the project has completed Week 3 of development with the following agent implementation status:
+The project completed development with three reinforcement learning agents (DQN, DDQN, REINFORCE) and three baseline strategies (Equal Weight, Market Cap, Mean-Variance).
+The original proposal included LinUCB (contextual bandit), which was not implemented due to time constraints.

-- **BaseAgent Infrastructure** (Week 1, Complete): Abstract base class, metrics tracking, episode management, logging, and checkpointing infrastructure implemented and tested (`agents/base_agent.py`, 634 lines).
-Provides common training/evaluation loops and portfolio-specific metrics (Sharpe ratio, max drawdown, turnover, transaction costs) for all agent types.
-Design follows Stable-Baselines3 patterns adapted for variable universe sizes and financial constraints.
+The BaseAgent infrastructure (`agents/base_agent.py`, 634 lines) provides abstract base classes, metrics tracking, episode management, logging, and checkpointing for all agent types.
+This design follows Stable-Baselines3 patterns adapted for variable universe sizes and financial constraints, ensuring consistent training loops and portfolio-specific metrics (Sharpe ratio, max drawdown, turnover, transaction costs) across all implementations.

-- **DQNAgent** (Week 3, Complete with hyperparameter tuning in progress): Fully implemented with delta-based action catalog (70 actions), canonical padding StateEncoder, experience replay, target networks, and penalty-based constraint learning (`agents/dqn/`, 5 modules, ~1,200 lines).
-Smoke testing validates core functionality and identifies gamma (discount factor) as a critical hyperparameter requiring empirical tuning. **Ready for production training with systematic gamma exploration (Week 4).** Implementation successfully demonstrates context-dependent feasibility learning through penalty feedback, with constraint violation rate decreasing from 16.3% initial to expected <1% at convergence.
+The DQN agent was fully implemented with the delta-based action catalog (70 actions), canonical padding StateEncoder, experience replay, target networks, and penalty-based constraint learning (`agents/dqn/`, 5 modules, ~1,200 lines).
+Production training ran for 400 episodes using 100-day sliding windows sampled from train_core (2018-2022).
+The DDQN variant, sharing identical architecture but using decoupled action selection and evaluation, was trained for 300 episodes.
+Both production checkpoints are stored at `checkpoints/dqn_production/best` and `checkpoints/ddqn_production/best`.

-- **LinUCBAgent** (Week 2, Not Implemented): Contextual linear bandit with Upper Confidence Bound exploration, originally scheduled for November 4-10, has been deferred.
-The LinUCB agent would treat each discrete portfolio strategy (from the legacy 48-strategy catalog) as an arm, maintaining uncertainty estimates for arm rewards conditioned on market state features.
-Implementation would follow [huo2017riskbandit] for risk-aware bandit portfolio selection.
-The deferral allows focus on resolving DQN hyperparameter issues and does not block Week 5 evaluation, as DQN vs. baseline comparisons (uniform, market-cap weighted) provide sufficient empirical analysis.

-- **REINFORCEAgent** (Week 4, Not Implemented): Policy gradient agent with baseline, originally scheduled for November 18-24, has been deferred.
-The REINFORCE agent would use a policy network to output continuous portfolio weights, with the environment's projection-mode constraint handling ensuring feasibility.
-Implementation would follow [jiang2017eIIE] EIIE architecture: convolutional layers for per-asset feature extraction, portfolio memory mechanism for previous weights, and softmax output layer for allocation.
-The deferral reflects prioritization of DQN debugging and enables deeper analysis of value-based methods for portfolio management.
+The REINFORCE agent was contributed by a collaborator, implementing policy gradient learning with a GRU-based policy network (`agents/policy_grad/`, 2 modules, ~458 lines).
+The agent uses canonical asset indexing (same 37-asset registry as DQN) and outputs continuous portfolio weights via Dirichlet sampling.
+Production training ran for 10,000 episodes, with the checkpoint stored at `checkpoints/reinforce_production/agent.pkl`.

+The combination of value-based (DQN, DDQN) and policy gradient (REINFORCE) methods provides complementary perspectives on the portfolio optimization problem.
+DQN explores discrete delta-based rebalancing strategies with penalty-based constraint learning, while REINFORCE learns continuous allocation policies with projection-based constraints.
+This diversity enables comparative analysis of different RL paradigms for financial applications.

-**Rationale for Implementation Prioritization:**
+**Rationale for Implementation Choices:**

+The final agent roster (DQN, DDQN, REINFORCE) enables comparison across two distinct RL paradigms:

-The decision to complete DQN implementation before LinUCB and REINFORCE stems from three methodological considerations.
-First, DQN's delta-based action space represents a novel contribution relative to existing crypto portfolio RL literature, which predominantly uses continuous actions [jiang2017eIIE, ye2020sarl] or fixed strategies [fonseca2024banditnets].
-Thoroughly validating this design requires careful empirical analysis, including hyperparameter sensitivity studies and ablation experiments comparing delta actions to fixed strategies.
-Second, the canonical padding StateEncoder addresses a fundamental challenge in value-based RL for portfolio management (preserving asset identity under variable universe sizes) that has not been extensively studied in prior work [lucarelli2020dqlcrypto use fixed universe].
-Demonstrating that canonical padding successfully enables context-dependent feasibility learning provides methodological insights for future research.
-Third, the penalty-based constraint enforcement mechanism requires careful tuning of the constraint penalty magnitude and verification that violation rates converge to acceptable levels (<1%)—empirical questions that cannot be answered without extended training runs.
+1. **Value-based methods (DQN, DDQN)**: Learn Q-values over discrete delta actions with penalty-based constraint enforcement.
+The novel delta-based action space represents a contribution relative to existing crypto portfolio RL literature, which predominantly uses continuous actions [jiang2017eIIE, ye2020sarl] or fixed strategies [fonseca2024banditnets].
+The canonical padding StateEncoder addresses variable universe sizes while preserving asset identity for context-dependent feasibility learning.

-Given these considerations and time constraints (Week 5 final evaluation), completing robust DQN experiments with corrected hyperparameters provides more scientific value than implementing three partial agents.
-The project will compare DQN against strong baselines (uniform allocation, market-cap weighted, momentum-based rebalancing) to assess whether deep RL provides meaningful improvements over simple heuristics in crypto portfolio management—a central question motivating this research [jiang2016drlt].

-**Revised Week 4-5 Plan:**
-- Week 4 (Nov 18-24): DQN hyperparameter tuning with Optuna Bayesian optimization (50 trials × 50 episodes on validation windows only, 8-hyperparameter space including gamma, learning rate, batch size, buffer size, epsilon decay, target update frequency, hidden dimensions), parallel execution with 15 workers (~10-14 hours), production training with best configuration using 100-day sliding window sampling from train_core (500 episodes with validation-based early stopping, patience=5, validate every 50 episodes, ~27.5 hours), learning curve analysis
-- Week 5 (Nov 25-Dec 1): Final evaluation on test period (2024-2025), baseline comparisons (uniform allocation, market-cap weighted, momentum-based rebalancing), regime-specific performance analysis, comprehensive metrics evaluation (Sharpe ratio, Sortino ratio, max drawdown, win rate), technical report writing
+2. **Policy gradient methods (REINFORCE)**: Directly parameterize portfolio weights as continuous outputs with projection-based constraint handling.
+This approach is more aligned with classical portfolio optimization and the EIIE architecture [jiang2017eIIE], providing a baseline for the policy gradient paradigm.

+The original proposal included LinUCB (contextual bandit), which was not implemented due to time constraints.
+However, the current agent roster provides sufficient diversity to address the central research question: whether deep RL provides meaningful improvements over simple heuristics in crypto portfolio management [jiang2016drlt].
+The three baselines (Equal Weight, Market Cap, Mean-Variance) represent increasing levels of sophistication in classical portfolio allocation, enabling nuanced performance comparisons.

-Each concrete agent will implement the 4 abstract methods (`select_action`, `update`, `save`, `load`) and optionally override hooks (`on_episode_start`, `on_episode_end`) or logging columns (`get_agent_log_columns`) as needed.
-The common `BaseAgent` infrastructure handles all training loop mechanics, metrics aggregation, and logging.
+Each concrete agent implements the four abstract methods required by `BaseAgent` (`select_action`, `update`, `save`, `load`) and optionally overrides hooks for episode management.
+The common infrastructure handles training loops, metrics aggregation, and logging.

+### 4.4 Baseline Strategies

+To assess whether reinforcement learning provides meaningful improvements over classical portfolio allocation methods, we implement three baseline strategies that operate under identical constraints (transaction costs, turnover limits, concentration caps).
+All baselines use the `BaselineAgent` interface (`baselines/base_baseline.py`), which mirrors the `BaseAgent` API to enable consistent evaluation across all strategies.

+The Equal Weight baseline (`baselines/equal_weight.py`) implements the classic 1/N allocation strategy, distributing portfolio weight uniformly across all tradable assets.
+Despite its simplicity, equal weighting has proven remarkably competitive against more sophisticated strategies in empirical studies, as it avoids estimation error in expected returns and covariances [demiguel2009optimal].
+The strategy rebalances to equal weights at each decision step, with actual execution subject to transaction costs and turnover limits.

+The Market Cap Weight baseline (`baselines/market_cap_weight.py`) allocates weights proportional to market capitalization, mimicking passive index-tracking strategies common in traditional finance.
+Market cap weighting has the advantage of minimal turnover (weights adjust automatically as prices change), though it tends to concentrate portfolios in the largest assets.
+The implementation supports optional square-root weighting for reduced concentration and monthly rebalancing schedules that align with index reconstitution.

+The Mean-Variance Optimization baseline (`baselines/mean_variance.py`) implements Markowitz portfolio optimization using historical returns estimated from the 60-day observation window.
+The strategy solves a constrained quadratic program to find weights that balance expected return against portfolio variance.
+To address the well-known instability of sample covariance estimation, the implementation uses Ledoit-Wolf shrinkage toward a diagonal covariance matrix.
+When optimization fails (typically due to numerical issues with near-singular covariance matrices), the strategy falls back to equal weighting.
+This baseline represents classical quantitative portfolio management and provides a benchmark for whether RL can learn return predictions that outperform simple historical estimators.

+All three baselines share the same constraints as RL agents (long-only, fully invested, per-asset concentration caps, turnover limits) and incur identical transaction costs, ensuring fair comparison.
+The baselines serve both as performance benchmarks and as ablation tests: if DQN cannot outperform equal weighting, the added complexity of deep RL may not be justified for this application.

 ---